top of page

 Our Mission

-1. Fostering Long-Distance Bonds: Helping military children maintain and deepen their connections with parents, grandparents, and extended family members despite physical distance.
+Helping active-duty military children maintain and deepen their connections with parents, grandparents, and extended family members despite physical distance.

 Military Kids Suffer